Registering the Name of Your Business

 Steps for Registering Your Fictitious Business Name

 How you go about registering your fictitious business name will depend on which state your business is located and registered in.
 In some states, businesses register fictitious names with the Secretary of State, while in others these assumed names are registered at the county level.
-Because of this piecemeal system across all the states, your best bet is to contact your county clerk and find out where you will need to file your paperwork.

 Business Names as Trademarks